+The present paper does not aim at an overview of the currently available predictions on the future state of the climate system, their relative merit or their shortcomings [5].
 We aim instead at describing the role of science within the debate on adaptation and mitigation, and at complementing an understanding of the scientific uncertainties [6] with an introduction to the epistemic, i.e. knowledge-theoretical, uncertainties.
 By bringing these issues to the attention of the scientific community, we hope to improve communication between this community, the broader public, and decision makers.

 We choose to evaluate the state of the climate system only in terms of its value for humans (or other sentient beings).
-Section 2 points out that this choice implies one cannot base a normative - i.e. prescriptive rather than purely descriptive or empirical - evaluation of the consequences of climate change on the scientific predictions of the system's future state alone: putting adaptation and mitigation issues into the broader context of competing needs and limited resources raises moral problems that cannot be easily dismissed.
-Section 3 suggests addressing the moral dilemmas raised in Section 2 within the framework of Expected Utility Theory (EUT) [7,8].
-The EUT approach, however, depends sensitively on the predicted impacts of climate change on people's well-being, which are still highly uncertain, and may have to remain so for a long time.
+Section II points out that this choice implies one cannot base a normative - i.e. prescriptive rather than purely descriptive or empirical - evaluation of the consequences of climate change on the scientific predictions of the system's future state alone: putting adaptation and mitigation issues into the broader context of competing needs and limited resources raises moral problems that cannot be easily dismissed.
+Section III suggests addressing the moral dilemmas raised in the previous section within the framework of Expected Utility Theory (EUT)